chmarti1/lconfig/docs/config.md

 trigpre 100
 ```

+Hardware triggers block all data prior to the trigger event, so they do not permit pretrigger buffering.
+However, they only have a single sample delay, and there is no need to scan the data in post-processing to find the actual sample where the trigger occurred.
+The first measured sample will be immediately after the trigger event was registered.
 A hardware trigger can be used by passing a digital pulse to one of the supported DIO channels.
 LCONFIG will configure the DAQ for a hardware trigger when the corresponding `efsignal` parameter is set to `trigger`.

 ```bash
 # Hardware trigger on DIO0